mp-se/victron-receiver/README.md

 * VeBus
 * DcEnergyMeter

-Support for other devices can be done on request with a sample of the data (can be recorded in the software).
-You need to add the encryption key so the device is registered, then it will show up as an unknown device in the web interface.
+To get test data, register the device and add the encrytption key so data can be extrated.
+Then use the copy button in the we UI to copy data to the clipboard.
+When copying make a note of the values shown in the Victron App so that I can compare those with my code.
 Open an issue in github and provide the captured data as well as what the actual readings is in the app so I can validate the result.

 # Hardware

 Currently I'm using the following development board for running my instance but on request I can add support for more.
-A display is optional so basically you only need an ESP32s3 or ESP32c3 board with BLE5 support.
+A display is optional so basically you only need an ESP32s3 or ESP32c3 board with BLE support.

 * Waveshare ESP32 S3 with TFT (https://www.waveshare.com/product/mcu-tools/development-boards/esp32/esp32-s3-touch-lcd-2.8.htm)